JoaoHenriqueBarbosa/MemBot/README.md

 ### Backend Libraries

 - LangGraph / LangChain: Orchestrates the journaling agent as a typed state graph
+- Provider integrations: `@langchain/google-genai`, `@langchain/anthropic`, `@langchain/ollama`
 - Zod: Schema-validated structured output for classification and entity extraction
 - pg: For PostgreSQL database interactions
-- Ollama: Local model runtime (optional, when not using Gemini)
+- Ollama: Local model runtime (optional, when using local models instead of a cloud provider)
 - jsonwebtoken: For JWT-based authentication

 These libraries were chosen for their reliability, performance, and alignment with our project goals.
 They complement our from-scratch approach by providing robust solutions for specific functionalities, allowing us to focus on building custom features where it matters most.